galaxyxtwo/testContributionGuide/CONTRIBUTING.md

 There are opportunities to contribute to the Lilypad network at most levels of the stack.
 It doesn't matter you’re a experienced developer or just starting out, we can use your help!

-For any questions, check out the [Lilypad docs](https://docs.lilypad.tech/lilypad) and join our [Discord] (https://lilypad.team/discord).
-Feel free to open a question in the [#i-need-help channel] (https://discord.com/channels/1212897693450641498/1230231823674642513).
+For any questions, check out the [Lilypad docs](https://docs.lilypad.tech/lilypad) and join our [Discord](https://lilypad.team/discord).
+Feel free to open a question in the [#i-need-help channel](https://discord.com/channels/1212897693450641498/1230231823674642513).

 This guide will help you get started with contributing to the Lilypad network.
 There are a variety of ways to get involved in the network!
-Feel free to contact our team through the [Lilypad Discord] (https://lilypad.team/discord) to bring up problems and ask questions.
+Feel free to contact our team through the [Lilypad Discord](https://lilypad.team/discord) to bring up problems and ask questions.
 In order to bring up or help solve a bug, contact our team and open a github issue.
 Our team will review the issue, look to see if the work is already in progress, and then finalize whether or not this PR should be merged.

 ## Code of conduct